 Step 3.
 Choose and Train Major Canes

-Bend the cane as horizontally as your space and its direction permit, and cut off any growth that extends beyond your area.
-Continue to do this until you have all the major cases your plan needs: perhaps one in each direction on each seat on a wood fence, or seven cases radiating out on a chain link fence.
+One at a time, choose a healthy and large cane, bend it to the structure, and secure it with ties.
+Bend the cane as horizontally as your space and the cane's direction permit, and cut off any growth that extends beyond your planned growth area.
+Continue until you have all the major canes your plan needs: perhaps one in each direction on each rail on a wood fence, or seven canes radiating out on a chain link fence.

 Step 4.
-Spring Maintenance
+Take Care of Spring Maintenance

 - Cut all flowering shoots back to a few nodes from the main canes.
 This will tidy the plant and make sure the flowering growth of next year is strong enough to hold the flowers.